idpass/idpass-lite/dependencies/README.md

 This needs a Microsoft Visual Studio compiler.
 The free community edition works for example I use the Microsoft Visual Studio 2019 IDE.
 All prebuilt can be build via command line DOS in Windows.
-You also need to have `cmake` installed for Windows.
+You also need to have `cmake` installed for Windows (CMake suite by Kitware kitware.com/cmake) .
 You also need handy the `git bash` shell for Windows.
 Do not use `cygwin`.

 ## Building Dlib